oscarvargash/CFP_Mapping/README.md

 ```
 setwd("~/CFP_Mapping")
 ```
-getwd() will show you which director you are currently using
+getwd() will show you which directory you are currently using
 ```
 getwd()
 ```